FernandoCarazoMelo/drughelper/README.md

   __generateDB folder:__
   chemblTable.py: A python script in which a dataframe with Chembl synonyms was created
   datosChembl.tsv: chemblTable exported to R
+  drugHelperMain.R: Main script of the proyect where the dataframe is being builded
+ formattingSynonymsTable: Function which create a new column with standarized synonyms
+ getPubChemSynonyms.R: A function which collects all synonyms for each drug from PubChem database
+  updateDrugsWithSynonyms.R: A script in which raw list of synonyms was included in the table
   __notUsed folder:__
   DrugHelper.R: raw function for the creation of the dataframe
   PreprocessingDrugInformation.R: A script in which the first version of "SingleDrugSynonyms" table was created